 The management incentive plan (MIP) scheme is designed to incentivize Mr. Christian Müller and Mr. Boris Köninger.
-Mr. Müller as a managing director of SmileX InterCo GmbH and Mr. Köninger as a consultant for SmileX InterCo GmbH entered into a management incentive agreement with LifeFit TopCo in form of a bonus, that is payable in cash by completion of an Exit and in certain situations in which employment is terminated.
-The grant date, at which the company, Mr. Müller and Mr. Köninger agreed to a share-based payment arrangement, falls on 28 May 2019.
-The management incentive program constitutes an equity-settled share-based payment transaction within the consolidated and separate financial statements of MidCo.
+Mr. Müller as a managing director of smileX InterCo GmbH and Mr. Köninger as a consultant for smileX InterCo GmbH entered into a management incentive agreement with LifeFit TopCo in the form of a bonus that is payable in cash upon completion of an exit and in certain situations in which employment is terminated.
+The grant date on which the Company, Mr. Müller and Mr. Köninger agreed to a share-based payment arrangement was 28 May 2019.
+The management incentive plan constitutes an equity-settled share-based payment transaction in the consolidated and separate financial statements of MidCo.

 The fair value of the payment is determined based on the principles of IFRS 2 and in line with the formula for determining the payment amount.
-Under all probable scenarios the fair value as of grant date is zero or very close to zero.
+Under all probable scenarios the fair value as of the grant date is zero or very close to zero.
 As a result, the fair value of the awarded benefits amounts to EUR 0 and no expenses were recognized in the consolidated financial statements.